 The managers are advised to provide constructive feedback to employees on a regular basis for improving performance and avoiding bias in performance appraisals.
 This will help in easily identifying employee strengths, weaknesses and areas of improvement in a timely manner.

 With regular feedback you can also make sure that employees know how they are performing at the workplace.
-In this way, employees do not feel that they are being criticized.
+This way, employees do not feel like they are being criticized.
 You can reduce bias with timely, positive feedback and development plans.

 Avoid Open Box Review